How to create Feeds

-- Create a view on the export site in some kind of RESTful data format (XML or JSON)
+- Create a view on the export site in some kind of RESTful data format, in this case JSON or XML

 - Use the feeds module on the import site to to map the fields from that view into nodes on the import site

-This tutorial's example uses JSON as the RESTful format, but you can use XML if you prefer working with that data format.
+This tutorial's example uses JSON as the RESTful format for most of the examples, but you can use XML if you prefer working with that data format.

 To create a view, you'll need to both have login access to the export site and appropriate permissions.
 If you do not have access to the site (for example, if you are attempting to create a Western Today news feed) you'll need to request help from WebTech in getting the view set up.
 You can also request help with getting permissions configured if you do have access to the export site, but are unable to create the view.

-If the export site is a Drupal 8 site, enable the module RESTful Web Services
+On both the import and export site, enable the module RESTful Web Services

 Create a view of the content type that you are exporting.

 - The view should be of the content type you are exporting.

 - Select Provide a REST export and set the REST export path